jmreddy2106/Terraform-aws-localstack/README.md

 Check the list terraform states created
 - `terraform state list`

-If you would like to remove the terraform plan, run
+To remove the terraform plan
 - `terraform destroy --auto-approve`

 #### Test the aws infra in localstack